isotopp/isotopp.github.io/content/posts/2022-08-25-mysql-boiling-jfrogs.md

 1 row in set (9.03 sec)
 ```

-This technique of using covering indexes I have learned from an Ex-MySQL colleagie, [Domas Mituzas](https://twitter.com/mituzas), who used it excessively to make Wikipedia fast while working as a Wikimedia DBA.
+This technique of using covering indexes I have learned from an Ex-MySQL colleague, [Domas Mituzas](https://twitter.com/mituzas), who used it excessively to make Wikipedia fast while working as a Wikimedia DBA.
 Thanks, Domas.

 # Other observations